Is your writing process working for you?

 Let’s get started.

-Your writing process for self-publishing: what worked in 2019?
+Your writing process for self-publishing: what’s worked?

-1. Start at the end.
-What does December 2020 look like?
+1. Start at the end

 Close your eyes, and allow yourself to daydream.